kietbui/venus_titan_guidance/docs/_static/src/motion_sensor/item64_schlage_home_motion.rst

 Add NYCE Curtain Motion Sensor to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On the Zinno app, press Left Menu Bar, then select “Devices”
 	#.
-Select “+” button to put the PhD in inclusion mode
+Select “+” button to put the PhD in inclusion mode, keep the sensor close to PhD within 6 feet (1.8 meters)
 	#.
 Use a pin or paper clip to press the program button on the back of the Sensor case
 	#.
 If detecting a new device successfully, PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
 Repeat step #3, PhD will announce “The device is being added”